SpinalNet: Deep Neural Network with Gradual Input: Results

 \subsubsection{CIFAR-10}

 We train pre-trained VGG-19\_bn and Wide-Resnet-101 models to the CIFAR-10 data.
-We investigate both of the traditional FC layers and Spinal FC layers.
+We investigate both the traditional FC layers and Spinal FC layers.
 The SpinalNet achieves a significant improvement in the VGG network in terms of accuracy and the number of parameters.
-However, there is a slightly lower performance in the wide ResNet with the Spinal FC, compared to the original Wide-ResNet.
+However, there is a slightly lower performance in the Wide-ResNet with the Spinal FC, compared to the original Wide-ResNet.